aleshaleksey/fansys23/base-rules.md

 - A character has a capacity of up to [3 MP dice / level] + 1 (min 1).
 - A character uses MP dice to fuel powerful mental/spiritual abilities.
 - A character with 0 MP dice cannot use the more powerful supernatural abilities that require MP.
- - A character regains 1/2 of all MP dice on any "rest" [whatever that may be in duration], and as a result of this 2 MP per dice (see "Mana Pool").
+ - A character regains 1/2 of all MP dice on any "rest" [whatever that may be in duration], and as a result of this 2 MP per dice (see "Mana Pool" below).

 #### Mana pool